pnp/List-Formatting/column-samples/text-local-image/README.md

-# Demonstrates how to reference a local image
+# Reference a Local Image

 ## Summary
 This sample provides multiple formats to illustrate the options available to reference local image files.
 The primary purpose is to demonstrate the usage of `@currentWeb` (O365 only) to prevent issues with reusable formats or formats rendered outside of the main list view.